-The Phlebotomy Program consists of 80 hours of theory study and 40 hours of clinical training at a clinical facility under the supervision of a Phlebotomy Instructor approved by the Department of Licensing and Certification.
+The Phlebotomy Program consists of 40 hours of didactic theory study, 40 hours of lab practical skills training, and 40 hours of clinical training at a clinical facility under the supervision of a Phlebotomy Instructor approved by the Department of Licensing and Certification.
 Students must complete the entire 80 hour course in order to receive a certificate.
 The Phlebotomy course is an approved course under the California Department of Public Health, Laboratory Fields Services Division.
 Upon completion of the program, students will meet eligibility for the National Phlebotomy Examination Test.
 Once the student successfully passes the national examination, the student may apply for certification to the California Department of Health Services.

 Course Title Clock Hours

-Level I: Didactic Instruction: Legal Aspects pertaining to Phlebotomy; Anatomy & Physiology relevant to blood withdrawal; Methods used for appropriate site selection; Physiological presentation of patient; Types of venipuncture devices; Safety measures utilized during blood withdrawal including universal precautions; Potential complications including appropriate observation and protective measures; Proper hand washing & gloving; Proper care and labeling of specimens; Demonstration of live subjects practicum of blood withdrawal with three (3) successful sticks 80
+Level I: Didactic Instruction and Lab Practical Skills Training: Legal Aspects pertaining to Phlebotomy; Anatomy & Physiology relevant to blood withdrawal; Methods used for appropriate site selection; Physiological presentation of patient; Types of venipuncture devices; Safety measures utilized during blood withdrawal including universal precautions; Potential complications including appropriate observation and protective measures; Proper hand washing & gloving; Proper care and labeling of specimens; Demonstration of live subjects practicum of blood withdrawal with three (3) successful sticks 80

 Level II: Clinical Experience 40